Gregor Foitek: 1989: EuroBrun and Rial

 At the Spanish Grand Prix, Foitek was called up to replace Christian Danner at the Rial team.
 However, the Rial team were having a bad season and several crew members had left the team.
 Furthermore, although it was assured of a place in the main qualifying session, the Rial ARC2 was uncompetitive, some five seconds off the next slowest car.
 In his one race with the team, Foitek's rear wing broke at high speed and he crashed heavily.
 He immediately quit the team.

+1990: Brabham and Onyx

+Foitek started the 1990 season with Brabham, filling in for the first two races whilst David Brabham prepared himself to move up to F1.
+He qualified for both races, making his first F1 start in Phoenix, but didn't finish either race.

+Once David Brabham moved up to take his F1 seat, Foitek moved across to Onyx (now part-run by his father Karl) to replace Stefan Johansson, who had left the team having been unhappy at the way the team was run.
+Foitek qualified for his first four races with Onyx and was classified 7th at Monaco (although he was running 6th late on but retired after a collision with Eric Bernard when being overtaken).
+The lack of resources began to tell for Onyx as the season wore on, with Foitek only qualifying once in the following four races - as did his teammate, JJ Lehto, at Hockenheim where they shared the back row of the grid - before Onyx folded after the Hungarian Grand Prix.

 Racing record

 Complete International Formula 3000 results

 (key) (Races in bold indicate pole position; races in italics indicate fastest lap.)